ovh/docs/pages/web_cloud/web_hosting/mainwp-backup/guide.en-gb.md

 ![mainWP backup](images/restore_backup_line.png){.thumbnail}

 A new window will appear.
-It contains a certain amount of information, including a list of your backups.
+It contains some information, including a list of your backups.

 Identify the backup you want to restore, then click `Restore`{.action}.
 Remember to check the date to avoid any errors.